jamwt/springfield/README.md

 back when the keyspace grows.  (use `springfield_seek_average()` to get back a heuristic that can help inform when it's time to close/compress/resize)

+Springfield also uses CRC sums to validate data integrity of keys/values on disk.